coronel08/my-notes/notes/docs/aws.md

     * Resources - describes resources that you want to provision, can associate with conditions
     * Mappings - hardcoded values, handy for dev vs prod or AWS regions etc
         * Fn::FindInMap
     * Outputs - optional values that can be imported into other stacks.example outputting variables like VPC ID or Subnet ID.
+Exported output values must have unique names within a single region.
         * Need to be exported and imported using Fn::ImportValue
     * Conditions
         * Fn::If / Fn::Not / Fn::Equals etc